sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/search_results_aggregations.md

 ### Timeout limits

-At the moment all aggregations search queries are ran with a 2 second timeout, even if your search specified a timeout.
+At the moment all aggregations search queries are run with a 2-second timeout, even if your search specified a timeout.

 ### Count limits

-At the moment all aggregations search queries are ran with count:all, even if your search specified a count.
+At the moment all aggregations search queries are run with count:all, even if your search specified a count.

+### Best effort aggregation

+Results are aggregated in a best-effort approach using a limited-size buffer to hold group labels in order not to strain the webapp when these aggregations are run.
+This means that in some cases we might miss some high-count results.
+Aggregations that hit such non-exhaustive paths are reported back to the user.

+You can control the size of the buffer using the site setting `insights.aggregations.bufferSize`.
+It is set to 500 by default.
+Note that if increasing this you might notice decreased performance on your instance.

 ### Number of bars displayed